 The investment in FID is an investment in landowners' property.
 FID’s extensive water rights directly influence high land values observed within the District.
 The 2022 Trend Report farm appraisal analysis illustrates thanks to surface water supply, land in FID was valued as high as $45,000 per acre, while land in Fresno County with no district water were valued as low as $10,000 per acre.

 Benefits of a successful Proposition 218 will come back into the hands of the landowners FID serves:

 Invest in our surface water infrastructure and a skilled workforce to operate and maintain it.

 Defend our Kings River water rights.

-FID is proposing an initial Water Service rate increase in 2024 to $89/acre ($35.60/AF) with gradual increases to reach $128.75/acre or approximately $51.50/AF in 2028.
+FID proposed an initial Water Service rate increase in 2024 to $89/acre ($35.60/AF) with gradual increases to reach $128.75/acre or approximately $51.50/AF in 2028.
 For detailed information and a rate classification breakdown, review FAQs or the Engineer’s Report on our website.
-If the election passes, the Board will set the assessment rate annually.
+The Board set an assessment rate for the 2024 fiscal year at $89/acre annually.
 FID will use assessment dollars to develop and maintain surface water infrastructure and protect the legacy of our landowners through action on drought, increasing regulation, and protecting our existing Kings River water supply.

 Maintain, improve, and restore surface water infrastructure.